 Also, have a think about what help you might need if your circumstances change in the future.
 For example, older carers may have concerns about what will happen after their deaths to the person they cared for.

-Below you can see examples of the assessment forms and action plan, which you may find useful to look at beforehand.
+On the left hand side you can see examples of the assessment forms and action plan, which you may find useful to look at beforehand.
 You don't need to fill them in before the assessment.

 If you are a young carer (someone who is a carer and is under 18), then see our 'Young Carers' page.